Love Island 2020 cast – meet the full line-up of singletons looking for love

 Coupled up with: Presently single

 Paige, who describes herself as “loud, boisterous and fun”, as soon as dated Lewis Capaldi and has had her personal style of limelight when she appeared on Britain’s Acquired Expertise when she was youthful.
-And he or she’s been within the centre of drama within the villa after an argument with Ollie, who has since left, placing her in a weak place – it’s by no means easy in Love Island.
+And she or he’s been within the centre of drama within the villa after an argument with Ollie, who has since left, placing her in a susceptible place – it’s by no means easy in Love Island.

 Learn extra about Paige right here.